On intersection cohomology with torus actions of complexity one: Betti numbers of complexity-one smooth -varieties

 The purpose of this section is to give an explicit description of the classical Betti numbers of every smooth projective $\TT$-variety of complexity one.
-Before stating our results, let us introduce some notation. \begin{rappel} Let $\EE$ be a divisorial fan on $(Y,N)$ such that $X(\EE)$ is contraction-free.
-Let $\D\in \EE$ and let $y\in Y$ be a point belonging to the locus of $\D$.
-We denote by $\hc^{-}(\D)$ the cone generated by the subset
+Before stating our results, let us introduce some notation.